(and artists who’ve taken part in Makers Fairs)

 Three local fibre artists who use Sussex fleece to create garments, rugs and wall-hangings.
 We teach and demonstrate using traditional wool crafts.
-See us knit, crochet, weave, dye, locker hook and spin at local craft events, where we also sell our creations.
+See us knit, crochet, weave, dye, locker hook and spin at the Christmas Crafts in the Making, where we will also be selling our creations.
 Wendy Cocks, Lorraine Paton and Kate Feaviour-Scagell.

 Marion Hayes – Textile artist and maker

 I have always made things for as long as I can remember enjoying mostly textiles.
 Felting and needle felting, making cushions, bags, jewellery etc, but have always enjoyed making for the Christmas season.
 Lately, I have combined wool and fabrics in layered abstract pictures using much more colour than I would have considered in the past and am thoroughly enjoying it!

 Jo Hudson – Watercolour artist and tutor